Ten Tips for Comparing Health Care Policies

-Australians already know that health Vinzite coverage can provide security for individuals and families when a medical need arises.
+Australians know that health Vinzite coverage can provide security for individuals and families when medical needs arise.
 Many, however, do not know how to find the best value when comparing health insurance policies.

-1. Choose coverage that concentrates on your specific health needs, or potential health needs.
+1. Choose coverage that concentrates on your specific or potential health needs.

-Whether it’s high level comprehensive care you’re after, or the least expensive option to exempt you from the Medical Levy Surcharge while providing basic care coverage, always make sure you’re comparing health insurance policies with only those services that make sense for you and your family.
+Whether it’s high-level comprehensive care you’re after or the least expensive option to exempt you from the Medical Levy Surcharge while providing basic care coverage, always compare health insurance policies with only those services that make sense for you and your family.

 2. Consider options such as Excess or Co-payment to reduce your premium costs.

-For younger individuals who are healthy and fit with no reason to expect to land in hospital any time soon, either of these options are great ways to reduce the monthly cost of your medical insurance premiums.
+For younger individuals who are healthy and fit with no reason to expect to land in the hospital any time soon, either of these options is a great way to reduce the monthly cost of your medical insurance premiums.

 3. Pay your health insurance premium in advance before the cost increases.

 After age 31, your health insurance rate is subjected to a two percent penalty rate increase for every year after age 30 that you did not have health insurance.
-Therefore, if you wait to purchase private health coverage until you’re age 35, you will pay 10 percent more annually than you would have if you had purchased it at age 30.
+Therefore, if you wait to purchase private health coverage until age 35, you will pay 10 percent more annually than if you bought it at age 30.

-There are exemptions for some people who were overseas when they turned 30, or for new immigrants, and certain others under special exception status.
-However, if you purchased private insurance after age 30 and are paying an age loading penalty on your health coverage, you will be relieved of the excess penalty after 10 years of continual coverage.
+There are exemptions for some people who were overseas when they turned 30, for new immigrants, and for others under special exception status.
+However, suppose you purchased private insurance after the age 30 and paid an age-loading penalty on your health coverage.
+In that case, you will be relieved of the excess liability after ten years of continual coverage.